 The taxability of restricted share awards to a participant is dependent upon the extent to which the award is restricted on the date of grant.
 If the award is either transferable or not subject to a substantial risk of forfeiture, a participant will recognize taxable ordinary income on the date of grant.
 If the award is both non-transferable and subject to a substantial risk of forfeiture on the date of grant, then unless an election is made as described below, a participant will not recognize taxable ordinary income on the date of grant, but will recognize taxable ordinary income at such time or times as an award becomes either transferable or not subject to a substantial risk of forfeiture in an amount equal to the fair market value of such shares at that time.
 Within thirty days of receipt of an award that is not transferable and subject to a substantial risk of forfeiture, a participant may file an election with the Internal Revenue Service to include as taxable ordinary income in the year of receipt an amount equal to the fair market value of the shares subject to the award at the time of receipt.
 In such event, any subsequent appreciation in the value of such shares will not be taxable as compensation to a participant upon the vesting of shares subject to the award.
-However, if shares subject to the award are forfeited subsequent to such election, a participant will not be entitled to a tax deduction.
-For purposes of determining the amount of taxable gain or loss upon a subsequent disposition of shares issued pursuant to such an award, the amount of ordinary income to a participant will be treated as the cost basis for such shares.
+However, if shares subject to the award are forfeited subsequent to such election, a participant will be entitled to long-term or short-term capital loss depending upon their deemed holding period for such shares equal to the amount paid (if any) for the shares less the amount realized (if any) upon forfeiture.
+For individuals, capital losses are deductible only to the extent of capital gains for the year plus \$3,000.
+If the shares subject to the award are not forfeited then for purposes of determining the amount of taxable gain or loss upon a subsequent disposition of shares issued pursuant to such an award, the amount of ordinary income to a participant will be treated as the cost basis for such shares.
 Shares which are held for more than one year after vesting (or in the event of an election as described above, the date of receipt) generally will qualify for long-term capital gain treatment.
 AtriCure will be entitled to a deduction in such amount and at such time as ordinary income becomes taxable to the participant, subject to the application of Section 162(m).